ileniasalerno1/multi-agent-system/README.md

 The project includes a complete experimental evaluation framework located inside the `evaluation` folder.

 The benchmark evaluates every component of the architecture.
+Two separate benchmarks are used for methodological reasons: the Recommendation Agent evaluation requires a manually annotated ground truth at the resource level (`book_id`), which is costly to produce and therefore limited in size; the Intent Agent evaluation only requires a category label, allowing a larger benchmark to be built without the same annotation cost.

 ## Recommendation Agent